 Google Shopping feed optimizations not only could help to boost your visibility on the SERP but could also result in more sales.

 Google Shopping has become a hot ticket item for any eCommerce store with an enormous growth of 52% year-over-year.
-To get most out of your data, you have to optimize your product feed.
+To get the most out of your data, you have to optimize your product feed.
 The data feed is the foundation for any great Google shopping strategy.
 It will end up costing you if the data is bad.

 Google Shopping feed optimization is something that most advertisers completely ignore.
 The main reason is, many advertisers have trouble with how to optimize Google Shopping campaigns.